ELM STUDY - Participation

 At your home

-For Children and Adolescents only: We are interested in how hormones affect emotional learning and memory.
+For Adolescents only: We are interested in how hormones affect emotional learning and memory.
 We will ask you (with your parent’s help if needed) to collect a saliva sample when you wake up on specific days, so that we can use them to look at hormone levels over a period of time.
 Females will be asked to collect five saliva samples over four weeks.
 Males will be asked to collect three saliva samples over two weeks.

 For all participants: Before your first visit, we will ask you some questions about your mental health (via video or phone call).